kyma-project/kyma/docs/05-technical-reference/00-custom-resources/apix-01-apirule.md

 </div>

-This following tables list all the possible parameters of a given resource together with their descriptions:
+The following tables list all the possible parameters of a given resource together with their descriptions:

 >**CAUTION:** If `service` is not defined at **spec.service** level, all defined rules must have `service` defined at **spec.rules.service** level, otherwise the validation fails.